kelsey-steven-ada/js-mastermind/README.md

 |['R','I','Y','G']  |['G','Y','I','R']  | 0     |
 |['R','R','R','B']  |['R','I','B','B']  | 2     |

-The final function to implement is `check_guess` in `game.js`.
+The final function to implement is `checkGuess` in `game.js`.
 This function should have the following properties:
 - Has two parameters:
   - `guess`, which is a list of characters representing the user's guess
   - `code`, which is a list of characters representing the code the user is attempting to guess